CloudLabsAI-Azure/java-microservices-aca-labguide/ex-01-postgres.md

 1. When prompts, click on **No, sign in to this app only** and continue.

 1. Return to your **Visual Studio Code** terminal, now it prompts you to select subscription enter **131** and hit enter.

+  >**Note:** If you have only one subscription showing in the prompt, no need to select any subscription, just hit enter and it will select the default subscription.

 1. After successfully loging into your account, in terminal and run the following command to add the required extension.